 My personal favorite saddle is the Abetta saddle.
 Mine is only 17 pounds and I don’t have any trouble putting it on my horse.
 Whereas some of the others are way too heavy and I couldn’t get them off the rack let alone lift it high enough to put on my horse.
-It’s comfortable and is good enough for what riding I do.
-Abetta does make a barrel racing saddle and other types too.
+My saddle is comfortable and good enough for what riding I do.
+Abetta makes a barrel racing saddle and other types too.

-Now that there is some comparison saddles to think about we need to think on what goes under the saddle, the part closest to the horse, the blanket or pad.
-With the Abetta saddle I purchased I also was able to buy a pad too.
-They come in different colors and types and kinds too.
+We can’t forget about the important article that goes next to the horse under the saddle, the blanket or pad.
+With the Abetta saddle, I purchased I also bought a pad.
+They come in different colors and types too.
 The one I have is fleece lined with leather wear strips.
 I chose a purple designed one because that’s my favorite color.

 There is a lot to know about saddles of which this is only a tiny part.
 Take it as a starting point when deciding on which saddle is best for you.
 Ask a lot of questions and know what kind of riding you want to do most.
 Don’t forget to take the horse into consideration by making sure the saddle you choose will be a good choice for him too.